bibliopolitica/bibliopolitica.org/site/pages/about/project.md

     blurb: "Web UI & API developer and collection data wrangler.
 Senior Research Data Engineer at New York University"
 permalink: "/about/project.html"
 contents:
-  - Label: Project Team
+  - label: Project Team
     anchor: '#project-team'
+  - label: Additional Credits
+    anchor: '#additional-credits'
-  - Label: Credits & Gratitude
+  - label: Gratitude
+    anchor: '#gratitude'
+  - label: Contributor Notes
-    anchor: '#credits-and-gratitude'
+    anchor: '#contributor-notes'
-  - Label: Contact
+  - label: Contact
     anchor: '#contact'
 images:
   - url: '/media/013.jpg'
-    caption: "TODO: Add caption here"
+    caption: "Purita Mesa, Richard Chabran, Lillian Castillo-Speed.
+Outside Ethnic Studies Library, October 1, 2023"
   - url: '/media/017.jpg'
-    caption: "TODO: Add caption here"
+    caption: "Richard Chabran, Chela Rios Munoz, Carlos Munoz, Lillian Castillo-Speed.
+UC Berkeley, October 1, 2023"
   - url: '/media/023.jpg'
-    caption: "TODO: Add caption here"
+    caption: "Richard Chabran, Lillian Castillo-Speed, Clementina Duron.
+Changemaker Studio, UC Berkeley, October 1, 2023."
   - url: '/media/028.jpg'
-    caption: "TODO: Add caption here"
+    caption: "Lucha Corpi.
+Changemaker Studio, UC Berkeley, October 1, 2023."
 ---

-At the intersection of Chicana/o/x  Studies, Digital Humanities and Library History, *Bibliopolítica: a Digital History of the Chicano Studies Library* chronicles the history of one of the first Chicana/o/x  collections, the UC Berkeley Chicano Studies Library.
-Bibliopolítica shares the stories of trailblazing library workers, students and community members who tirelessly worked to preserve and make Chicana/o/x resources available.
-Featuring photographs, ephemera, archival documents, and oral histories, Bibliopolítica offers an original digital collection of primary sources and is the first audiovisual history of a place that helped redefine what libraries could be.
+At the intersection of Chicana/o/x  Studies, Digital Humanities and Library History, *Bibliopolítica: A Digital History of the Chicano Studies Library* chronicles the history of one of the first Chicana/o/x collections, the Chicano Studies Library at the University of California, Berkeley.

+Bibliopolítica shares the stories of trailblazing library workers, students and community members who worked to preserve and make Chicana/o/x  resources available.
+Featuring photographs, ephemera, archival documents, and oral histories, Bibliopolítica offers an original digital collection of primary sources and is the first audiovisual history of this special place that helped redefine what libraries could be.

+Bibliopolítica takes its name from a book of the same title that Chabrán and librarian colleague Francisco García-Ayvens published in 1984, *BiblioPolítica: Chicano Perspectives on Library Service in the United States*.
+In 2024, it remains one of the few titles dedicated to the discussion of Chicana/o/x librarianship. *Bibliopolítica: a Digital History of the Chicano Studies Library* adds to this important conversation, but it is only the beginning of a much needed longer and more detailed history of the Chicano Studies Library and the contributions of Chicana/o/x library workers.

 ## Project Team